developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

         genrsa -des3 -out myPrivate.key 1024

 * This RSA key can be protected with 1024-bit (shown) or 2048-bit Triple DES encryption.
-* A prompt appears asking for a pass phrase.
+* After Step 2, a pass-phrase prompt appears.

 **&#51;.
 Create and enter a pass phrase** and <u>record it for later reference</u>.<br>